How is the SAT Writing Section Scored?

 What is the SAT essay section of SAT writing?

 The first section of the SAT test is the essay section and the test taker gets twenty-five minutes to complete this section.
-The use of a No. 2 pencil and legible longhand writing are the standard requirements for this section.
+The use of a No.2 pencil and legible longhand writing are the standard requirements for this section.
 The essay section evaluates your ability to stimulate a point of view demonstrated in a passage.
 It checks your capability to champion the point of view based on your experience in reading, deduction and studies.
 It also checks whether you follow the rules of Standard Written English.
 A test taker would face a prompt or an assignment of a maximum of 80 words.
 This prompt is on an issue, which is cautiously chosen to assist students in responding to the issue using different means and quicker ways.
 The prompt selection is made, keeping in mind the interest of students with English as Second Language (ESL).
 The prompt is also devoid of any figurative, technical or particular literary reference.
-You should check a sample essay to understand this section of the SAT writing.
+You should check a sample essay to understand the writing section of SAT.

 How do you get your score in SAT essays?